 - Investing in a paper asset, like stocks, bonds, or mutual funds

 - Starting a business

 - Paying off big debts, like student loans or a mortgage

-- “Spending Shocks” that it will take less than 3 months to pay off without impacting your savings
+- You experience an emergency which will take fewer than 3 months to pay off without dipping into your savings

-- Holiday and Birthday gifts (this should be part of your normal Spending Plan or Budget)
+- Buying holiday and birthday gifts.
+(Making these purchases should be part of your normal spending plan or budget.)